 This value doesn't depend on the dataset's cardinality, but on the diversity of values within the features in the set of samples.

-At the DISCOVER module, after a predictive or evolutive machine learning model is trained, the model's results page will display Design Space Complexity in the summary card:
+At the Discover toolkit, after a predictive or evolutive machine learning model is trained, the model's results page will display Design Space Complexity in the summary card:

 This is very helpful when comparing different datasets, specially in optimization problems (evolutive models), where the number of combinations represents the number of total possible candidates that an exhaustive search optimization algorithm would need to explore to find optima.